dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 ------------------------------

 CNS provides software-defined storage hosted on OpenShift used by OpenShift.
 In particular it's based on *Red Hat Gluster Storage* running in OpenShift pods with direct access the host's network and storage device.
-Gluster effectively virtualizes the local storage capacity of each node into a flat namespace provides scale-out file storage transparently as a single mount point across the network.
+Gluster effectively virtualizes the local storage capacity of each node into a flat namespace providing scale-out, federated file storage transparently as a single mount point across the network.

 During the deployment you can either use the web console or the CLI tools to monitor what's created.